-The taxi rate to Freeport will be around 15 US dollars.
-There are group vans to the Port Lucaya’s International Bazaar with rate of 5 US dollars per person.
+- The taxi rate to Freeport City from the terminal is around USD 15.
+Rates for group vans to Port Lucaya’s Bazaar is USD 5 per person.

-The official language at Freeport cruise port is British English.
-Also, be aware to look to your left.
-The driving is on the road left side due to the heritage of Freeport.
+- The official language in The Bahamas is British English.
+Be aware to look to your left as the driving is on the road left side due to country's British heritage.

-The currency at Freeport cruise port is the Bahamian dollar, but US dollars also can be accepted.
-The ATMs can be found at the banks.
+- The currency is Bahamian dollar, but US dollars are also accepted.

-Around Freeport cruise port terminal there are only a few bungalows in pastel colors and a gazebo where you can listen to a local band performance.
+Around the cruise terminal there are only a few bungalows and a gazebo where you can listen live music performances by local bands.